The First Freshmen

 (Where he raved about buildings throughout his travels, Swan repeatedly ranted about the opposite sex.
 “The Michigan women, for I cannot write them down ladies, are in looks the ugliest I have ever seen.”)

 The Ann Arbor campus had four houses dotting a 40-acre parcel, each designated for a member of the faculty.
 A large, four-story building sat along a dusty State Street, where it would function as classroom, dormitory, chapel, museum and library with some 4,000 books, many of them purchased in Europe.
 The finishing touches, alongside the building, were a wood yard where students could gather kindling for their rooms, and a privy.

-What the U-M of 2017 calls a living-learning environment for students was, in 1841, the necessity of limited financial resources.
+What the U-M of the 21st century calls a living-learning environment for students was, in 1841, the necessity of limited financial resources.
 But the intellectual objective was ambitious.